ZenithFlux/Customer_Churn_Prediction/REPORT.md

 GridSearchCV automatically performs 5-fold cross-validation on each of the models, while tuning the hyperparameters.

-**Recall** was selected to be the decisive metric because we are more interested in reducing the False Negetive Rate in Customer Churn prediction, rather than False Positive Rate.
+**Recall** was selected to be the decisive metric because we are more interested in reducing the False Negative Rate in Customer Churn prediction, rather than False Positive Rate.

 We return the best trained model and move to the model evaluation phase.